racket/rhombus/rhombus/0000-rhombus.md

 ```

 The identifier `_` is similar to `Posn` and `-:` in the sense that
-it's a binding operator.
+it’s a binding operator.
 As a binding, `_` matches any value and binds
 no variables.
 Use it as an argument name or subpattern form when you
-don't need the corresponding argument or value, but `_` nested in a
+don’t need the corresponding argument or value, but `_` nested in a
 binding pattern like `::` can still constrain allowed values.

 ```